owendavies93/cheatsheet/README.md

 ## Strings

-`substr $string $to $from` does substrings, omit the last argument to go to the end.
+`substr $string $offset $length` does substrings, omit the last argument to go to the end.
+Minus arguments go back from the end of the string.

 ### Characters